They say…

 Almost all Dutch brewers now produce a bok at the relevant time of year: old established brewers usually produce theirs in traditional cold-fermenting lager style while the newer micros tend to make boks as warm fermented ales.
 Standard strength for the style is up to 7%, though stronger variants are now made.
 One of the most successful standard strength microbrewed entrants in recent years is Texelse Bock, from what’s now one of the Netherlands’ most consistent and enduring new generation brewers.

-The original brewery was founded in 1994 by Maurice Diks in an old dairy in the tiny fishing village of Oudeschild on Texel (pronounced ‘Tessel’ in Dutch), the southernmost and largest of the chain of Frisian islands that dots the northwest coast of the continent from the Netherlands to Denmark.
+The original brewery was founded in 1994 by Maurice Diks in an old dairy in the tiny fishing village of Oudeschild on Texel (pronounced ‘Tessel’ in Dutch), the southernmost and largest of the chain of Frisian islands that dots the northwest coast of the continent from the to Denmark.
 It’s notably expanded since falling under new ownership in 1999.

 Bock is brewed from pale and roasted barley malt and hops, some of which is sourced from the island.
 Though a warm fermenting yeast is used, the beer undergoes extensive cold lagering before being bottle conditioned.
 The resulting brew was named tastiest bockbier in 2009, best in 2010, and both tastiest and best in 2011.